Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT FRANCE IS ACTUALLY LIKE

-The monthly budget data tells a more encouraging story than Paris's reputation suggests.
-A single person can live reasonably well in Lyon for around $1,900 a month, which includes a decent apartment, groceries, dining out a few times a week, and public transit.
-Paris runs closer to $2,550 a month, still roughly 18% cheaper than equivalent living in the US when you factor in what you get back.
-What you get back matters here: healthcare is genuinely good, scoring 8/10, and the French system covers a significant portion of costs once you're registered as a legal resident.
-The bureaucracy to get there is real and slow.
-Getting your Carte Vitale, the national health insurance card, typically takes several months after arrival and requires navigating CPAM with documents they will request twice.
-Budget for out-of-pocket costs in the interim.
+The budget data reads better than Paris's reputation implies.
+Lyon supports one person reasonably well at around $1,900 monthly, covering a decent apartment, groceries, dining out several times weekly, and public transit.
+Paris runs nearer $2,550, still roughly 18% below equivalent American living once you account for what comes back.
+And what comes back matters: healthcare rates a solid 8, with the French system covering a substantial share of costs once you are registered as a legal resident.
+Reaching that point is slow.
+The Carte Vitale, your national health insurance card, typically takes several months post-arrival and requires working through CPAM, the health insurance administration, which will request documents twice.
+Budget for out-of-pocket costs during the interim.

-Americans moving to France tend to arrive with French they learned in high school and leave humbled.
-The English proficiency scores are high nationally, but that data skews young and urban.
-In small towns and government offices, you will be expected to conduct your affairs in French, and the French have a deserved reputation for not meeting you halfway linguistically the way people in the Netherlands or Scandinavia might.
-What surprises most Americans is how quickly they stop minding.
-The pace of daily life, the emphasis on actual lunch breaks, the near-religious relationship with weekends, the food quality at an ordinary supermarket, all of it adds up to a recalibration of what normal can feel like.
-The France expat community is large and well-organized, especially in Paris, Lyon, and the Dordogne, so you will not be isolated.
-What makes people stay, almost universally, is the quality of ordinary life.
+Americans arrive with high school French and leave humbled.
+National English proficiency scores well, but that data skews young and urban, and small towns and government offices expect you to conduct your affairs in French, where the French have a deserved reputation for not meeting you halfway the way the Dutch or Scandinavians might.
+What surprises most people is how fast they stop minding.
+The pace of daily life, actual lunch breaks, the near-religious treatment of weekends, the food quality at an ordinary supermarket, all of it recalibrates what normal feels like.
+The expat community is large and organized, particularly in Paris, Lyon, and the Dordogne, so isolation is not the risk.
+What keeps people, nearly universally, is the quality of ordinary life.
 Not the monuments.
 The Tuesday.

-In your first weeks, get your address registered at the local mairie, open a French bank account (La Banque Postale is the most accessible for new residents without an established credit history here), and start assembling your dossier for long-stay visa compliance if you haven't already.
-The banking setup in France is functional but slow, and international transfers through traditional channels are costly and delayed.
-Most Americans moving to France set up a Wise account before they leave the States, it works at French ATMs immediately and lets you convert dollars to euros at the real exchange rate while you wait for your local account to clear.
-On the tax front, hire a dual-qualified US-France tax accountant from day one, not month six.
-That single decision will save you more money and stress than almost anything else you do here.
+Register your address at the local mairie, open a French bank account with La Banque Postale, which stays most accessible to new residents lacking local credit history, and start assembling your dossier for long-stay visa compliance if that has not begun.
+French banking functions but slowly, and international transfers through traditional channels cost real money and take real time, which is why arriving with Wise already active makes the gap survivable: French ATMs immediately, dollar-to-euro at genuine rates while the local account clears.
+On tax, hire a dual-qualified US-France accountant on day one rather than month six.
+That single decision saves more money and stress than nearly anything else you will do here.

 COST OF LIVING SNAPSHOT